nvoorhies/cs224w-project/README.md

 # 3. Train the heterogeneous GAT link predictor
 #    --max-threads limits each split for quick experimentation.
 #    Remove it for a full-data run.
+#    --vis True for visualizing the first 10 input graphs (batch_size=1), their link prediction labels, the gnn-updated node embeddings and the attention weights
 uv run python train_link_prediction.py \
   --data-root data/all-rnr-annotated-threads \
   --epochs 1 \